-Language development is one of the fundamental stepping stones that often set toddlers apart.
-Some children are extremely verbal and very confident in their ability to express themselves whereas others are very timid about their auditory communication abilities.
+Language development is one of the fundamental stepping stones that often sets toddlers apart.
+Some children are extremely verbal and very confident in their ability to express themselves, whereas others are very timid about their auditory communication abilities.
 By introducing sign language, toddlers are given a level playing field that can enhance social activity, confidence, and eliminate the frustration many toddlers experience by not being able to express themselves coherently.

 In the toddler years, learning to sign can be an invaluable communicative tool.
 For toddlers with disabilities, it can become a way for them to bridge the gap between their language abilities and getting their needs met.
 When teaching sign language to a toddler, it is recommended to teach both the sign and the auditory word so they are encouraged to use both, and therefore develop their speaking skills simultaneously.